-Effective January 2016 or upon the first full pay period after Assembly approval of this Agreement whichever occurs later, the MOA shall provide a contribution of \$1,859.81per month for employees who elect Health Benefit Plan coverage.
-Each employee shall pay, by payroll deduction, any difference between this amount and the total premium required for the health plan option selected by the employee.
-Payroll deductions, if applicable, will be made on a pre-tax basis, subject to the applicable law and regulations.
+Upon the first full pay period after Assembly approval of this Agreement, the MOA shall provide an employer contribution of \$2025.00 per month for eligible employees who elect Health Benefit Plan coverage.
+Each eligible employee shall pay, by payroll deduction, any difference between this amount and the total premium required for the health plan option selected by the employee.
+Payroll deductions, if applicable, are made on a pre-tax basis, subject to the applicable law and regulations.
 Any amounts remaining from the MOA contribution for a higher deductible health plan shall be placed in an employee owned Flexible Spending Account (FSA) or Health Savings Account (HSA) for the employees to use for qualified medical expenses.